Why Is My Dog Growling?

 Is your dog?…

-Anxious or nervous?
+• Anxious, or nervous?

-Ill, or in pain?
+• Ill, or in pain

-Happy playing with other dogs, or people?
+• Happy playing with other dogs, or people?

-Possessive over resources?
+• Possessive over resources?

-Now consider the details in which your pet was growling.
-For example, if your dog is anxious about other dogs approaching, was he startled by a dog rushing up to him?
+Now consider the details in which your was growling.
+If your dog is anxious was, he or she, startled by the approach of stranger, or the sound of loud noise outside the house, for example?
 In this case, he is very likely to feel fearful and snarl as a result.
+Growling is common in nervous/anxious dogs and is an indication that he, or she, is feeling fearful, or stressed.

-Growling is common in nervous/anxious dogs and is an indication that he, or she, is feeling fearful or stressed.
-Other dogs are possessive over resources and snarl to signal to other dogs, or people to keep away from what they see as theirs.
+Other dogs might be possessive over resources and use growls to signal to other dogs, or people, to keep away from what they see as theirs.
 This might include claiming/guarding toys, food or, even people.

 What to do if your dog growls.